Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/tcp.md

     The `ssl` parameter after the 9443 listen instructs {{site.base_gateway}} to expect TLS-encrypted TCP traffic on that port.
 The 9000 listen has no parameters, and expects plain TCP traffic.

-1. Update the proxy Service to indicate the new ports.
+1. Update the proxy service to indicate the new ports.

     ```bash
     kubectl patch service -n kong kong-gateway-proxy --patch '{